 The abuse you have experienced may mean that you do not have access to the documents usually needed to prove your identity and address, or that it is not safe for you to get the documents.
 It may also be difficult to find proof of your address if you are using a different banking address from the address where your bills are registered.

-The bank may be able to consider alternative documents.
+The banking provider may be able to consider alternative documents.
 These could include letters from a refuge, social worker, or local authority.

-If the bank refuses to consider alternative documents as proof of your identity, you may wish to make a complaint.
+If the banking provider refuses to consider alternative documents as proof of your identity, you may wish to make a complaint.

-You may wish to ask the bank if they offer a basic or fee-free account and if they offer accounts with an untraceable sort code.
+You may wish to ask the banking provider if they offer a basic or fee-free account.
+They may also offer accounts with an untraceable sort code.
+A credit union account may also provide options that you wish to consider.

 This type of account is designed for people who may not be able to open a standard current account, for example, because of a low credit score.
 This type of account does not have an overdraft and there are no charges for using it.

-Some banks also offer accounts with an untraceable sort code.
-Usually, a sort code can be used to find the location of the bank branch.
+Some banking providers offer accounts with an untraceable sort code.
+Usually, a sort code can be used to find the location of the branch.
 An untraceable sort code cannot be used in this way, so may help keep your location secure if you have moved.

-You may also wish to ask if the bank provides accounts with any other safety features that could protect your details and help prevent risk of further economic abuse.
+You may also wish to ask if the banking provider offers accounts with any other safety features that could protect your details and help prevent risk of further economic abuse.

 If you open a new bank account, keeping the details safe from the abuser could help prevent the risk of further harm and limit the abuser from regaining access to your finances.